HorizenOfficial/cobalt-wallet/README.md

 ## Installation Instructions

-We recommend installing the extension directly on your browser.
-However, if you would like to install a specific version of the extension, they are available [here](https://github.com/HorizenOfficial/cobalt-wallet/releases).
+The extension files are available for download [here](https://github.com/HorizenOfficial/cobalt-wallet/releases).

 1. Download the zip file and unzip it
 2. In your browser, go to chrome://extensions